The Prettiest Spots on Lake Tahoe's East Shore

 So if you're in search of raw beauty and turquoise views, then Tahoe's east shore is where you want to be.
 Here are 5 of the Prettiest Spots on Lake Tahoe's East Shore, ordered from south to north.

-Whale Beach, also known as Creek Beach, Secret Harbor Beach, and Black Sands Beach, is part of a string of secluded beaches along Lake Tahoe's east shoreline.
+Creek Beach is part of a string of secluded beaches along Lake Tahoe's east shoreline.
 It can be accessed via Nevada Route 28 and is a 10-15 minute hike south of Secret Cove Beach along the East Shore Forest Trail.
-Like most of the other beaches in this area, Whale Beach is a clothing-optional beach.
+Like most of the other beaches in this area, Creek Beach is a clothing-optional beach.

 ➳ Tip: There is a bit of hiking and a few boulders to cross to get to this beach.
 Sneakers or hiking shoes are recommended.